Finleap/engineering.finleap.com/content/posts/2020-02-17-invalidating-cloudfront.md

 There's a cost for creating invalidations, so they're not something that you want to do multiple times an hour - but for getting the latest version of a site out there, it's not too onerous.

-You can create invalidations manually, but a more robust process (and prompted by the fact that I _always_ forget to trigger them manually, and then sit around wondering why nothing has changed) is to add them to the deployment stage of your CI workflow.
+You can create invalidations manually - but rather than forgetting and then sit around wondering why nothing has changed, a more robust process is to add them to the deployment stage of your CI workflow.

 ### Prerequisites